manpanmanpan/manpanmanpan.github.io/_posts/2019-2-27-Linear Regression.md

 Additional information, often through controlled experiments, is needed to draw cause-and-effect conclusions.

 #### 10. General Linear Regression Model
-$\Beta_k$ indicates the change in mean response with a unit increase in the predictor Xk, when all other predictors are held constant.
+$\beta_k$ indicates the change in mean response with a unit increase in the predictor Xk, when all other predictors are held constant.
 This change is the same irrespective of all levels at which other predictors are held.

 The effect of the predictor variables are addictive add together.
 Sometimes the effect of one predictor depends on the values of the other predictors.
 Non-additive, interactive

 For example, How education level affects income may depend on gender.
-If residual VS the interaction term X1X2 shows a clear linear pattern.
+If residual VS the interaction term $X_1X_2$ shows a clear linear pattern.
 This term should be included in the model. (plotting residuals against various interaction terms)

 #### 11. Multicollinearity